Questa Dome Rock Climbing

 The trail climbs through the pine forest and soon meets a beautiful creek.
 In early season, the trail may be flooded by the creek in some places, but should not be a problem.
 As the trail gets steeper, the dome is obvious on the left.
 Stay on the trail until about level with the base, then traverse left to the base of the rock.
 This will take 45 minutes or so.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Questa Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Questa Dome:

 Featured Route For Questa Dome

 The Ancient Ones 5.10a 6a 18 VI+ 18 E1 5a New Mexico

 An enjoyable moderate route up Questa Dome's Southeast Face.
 Start 200 yards up and right of major right facing dihedral at a right facing corner with large standing snag on top.Pitch 1:Climb corner until it turns left and then angle up and right to small tree.
 Continue up past 2 bolts to large ledge.Pitch 2:Pass tree and climb up zig zag crack and then up the left leaning left facing corner to small ledge.Pitch 3:Climb small right facing corner to base of roof.
 Traverse left below roof and exit...[more]
 Browse More Classics in New Mexico

 BETA PHOTO: The Original Paul Horak Questa Topo.
 Most of the ...

 FA of a Q of B, Climbing #44, p.
 3

 FA of a Q of B, Climbing #44, p.
 2 - top photo by...